allenphilip93/ML-projects/README.md

 # ML-projects
 Small ML projects

-Linear Regression:

 * Run pip install -r requirements.txt --user to install the dependencies.
-* Run python linear-reg.py to run linear regression on the dataset.
+* Run python <file-name>.py to run the model on the dataset.